GHakshay/python_coding/README.md

 # python_coding
-## The  repo is about how i used python for solving coding questions and my approach with problem solving
+## The  repository is about how I used python for solving coding questions and my approach with problem solving

-Python problems solving practice
+Basic Python problems solving practice